 I sat cross-legged on a blue fringed pillow that was laying on the floor.
-My blind date sat next to me on his own pillow as he passed the bong to me.
+My blind date was next to me on his own pillow as he passed the bong.
 He’d just taken a hit from the long tube filled with THC smoke.

 “Oh,” I laughed nervously, “I think I’ll pass”.

-My date, a rather hairy guy, gave the bong to the person sitting on the other side of our little circle.
-“Here man,” he said glancing back at me, “She’s doing her own thing.”
+My date, a thin hairy guy, reached across me to give the bong to the person sitting on the other side.
+“Here man,” he said glancing back in my direction, “She’s doing her own thing.”

 I thought I was going on a dinner date when I landed at this pot party in 1973.